 Nowadays “true happiness” — those insidiuous words make me smile benignly.

 I used to think that happiness hides somewhere and must just be waiting to be found by me.
 Or if I would live in a certain way and if I would only find that right way then I would be happy.
-I also thought that happiness would lie in the extraordinary and the more extraordinaries I would experience, the happier I would be.
-A bit like, the higher the mountain peak, the more satisfaction.
+I also thought that happiness would lie in the extraordinary and the more extraordinaries I would experience, the happier I would become.
+A bit like, the higher the mountain peak, the more excitement.

 Our conversation however taught me differently.

-Then my friend said: “I do not understand.
+My friend said: “I do not understand.
 You came all the way to Bali to find happiness?”

 And I replied: “Well, yes, I mean not just Bali of course.
 But I guess this is somewhat what I’m trying to find through traveling and this spiritual journey inwards…”